Why Switch to Signal?

 - Send the message to invite them to join

-If you rely on WhatsApp groups, you'll want to recreate them in Signal:
+If you rely on WhatsApp groups, you'll want to recreate these in Signal:

 In Signal, tap the pencil icon (or "New group" option)